-Denis is counsel in the firm's dispute resolution, litigation and insolvency practice.
+Denis is a partner in the firm's dispute resolution, litigation and insolvency practice.
 He advises on the laws of the Cayman Islands and of the British Virgin Islands.

 Denis has over a decade of experience in helping clients resolve complex high-value multi-jurisdictional disputes.
 His broad practice spans all aspects of insolvency litigation, fraud litigation, shareholder and partnership disputes, as well as general contract and tort claims, including applications for urgent injunctive relief.
 Denis has also represented clients in international commercial and investment treaty arbitrations and advised on the enforcement of arbitral awards.

-Denis entered the rankings in Chambers & Partners for the first time in 2018, and has maintained his ranking in 2019 and 2020.
+Denis entered the rankings in Chambers & Partners for the first time as an associate in 2018, and maintained his ranking in 2019, 2020 and 2021.

 Denis is a native Russian speaker.
 He graduated from the University of Oxford (Oriel College) with a BA in Philosophy, Politics and Economics in 2006 and then from the College of Law (Guildford) with a degree in Law in 2008.